 My interests include visiting people, cooking, flower gardening, hiking, nature photography, calligraphy, reading non-fiction books and genealogy.
 I work in a college library.

 I love Postcrossing and learning about other places, art and cultures of our awesome world.

 Moose Jaw is a small city in the Prairie area of South-central Saskatchewan.

 ABOUT THE NAME 'MOOSE JAW'

+One of the most commonly asked questions is, “How did Moose Jaw get its name?”
 The most likely theory is that the name comes from a Cree word, “Moosegaw”, which means ‘warm breezes’.